Will Smith and Jimmy Fallon Remix 11 of Your Favorite Theme Songs—and It's Epic

 by Elyse Dupre | Fri., Mar.
 23, 2018 5:04 AM

-Will Smith and Jimmy Fallon gave fans a bit of TV nostalgia on Thursday's episode of The Tonight Show by singing a mash-up of classic sitcom theme songs.
+Will Smith and Jimmy Fallon gave fans a bit of TV nostalgia on Thursday's episode of The Tonight Show when they sang a mash-up of classic sitcom theme songs.

 The late-night host and Men in Black star threw it all the way back to the 1960s by whistling The Andy Griffith Show theme song and singing the I Dream of Jeannie opener.
 They also remixed a few 1970s and 1980s classics, including the theme songs from Good Times, The Jeffersons, Diff'rent Strokes, The Great American Hero and Three's Company.
 Of course, they included a few late '80s/early '90s hits, as well, like the tunes from The Golden Girls, Full House and Martin.